gpbl/react-day-picker/website/docs/api/variables/focuscontext.md

 The Focus context shares details about the focused day for the keyboard navigation.

-Access this context via the [useFocus](../functions/usefocus.md) hook.
+Access this context from the [useFocus](../functions/usefocus.md) hook.